ringo/ringojs.org/site/get_started.md

 # Get Started

-This is a short guide on how to install RingoJS.
+This is a short guide on how to install Ringo on your system.

-## Requires Java SE 5 or higher
+## Ringo runs on the Java VM

-We recommend Java SE 6 or higher to run Ringo, which you find at [the Oracle download page](http://www.oracle.com/technetwork/java/javase/downloads/jdk6-jsp-136632.html) or on Debian simply `apt-get install openjdk-6-jre`.
+The only essential requirement to run Ringo is Java.
+The oldest supported release is Java 5.
+We recommend Java 6 or higher to run Ringo, which you find at [the Oracle download page](http://www.oracle.com/technetwork/java/javase/downloads/index.html) or on Debian simply `apt-get install openjdk-7-jre`.

-## Option 1: Download the latest release
+## Download the latest release

-Download the latest Ringo release from the [download page](download).
+This is the recommended and straight forward way to install Ringo.
+Download the latest release from the [download page](download).
 For convinience, you should add the `/bin` directory to the `PATH` environment variable.

 See [First Steps](first_steps) for a short introduction on what you can do with Ringo or the [Documentation](documentation) page for an overview of all help resources.

-## Option 2: Install Ringo from Git
+## Advanced: Install Ringo from Git

-Instead of installing a Ringo release as described in Option 1, you can also use the current git master.
-This requires more tools since you have to build Ringo.
+Instead of installing a Ringo release as described in before, you can also use the current git master.
+This requires more tools and knowledge about Java development since you have to build Ringo by yourself.

 In addition to Java you will need [Apache Ant](http://ant.apache.org/) and the [Apache Ivy plugin](http://ant.apache.org/ivy/) for Ant.
 You can get those tools from their respective websites, or by using your favourite package manager (e.g. on Debian use `apt-get install ant ivy`).